DarvinKerubo/dsc-phase-1-project/README.md

 ## Project Overview

 For this project, you will use exploratory data analysis to generate insights for a business stakeholder.
 My objectives are:
-What type of movie did people watch and rate and also the year that did well What genre did most people watch?
+What type of movie did people watch and rate and also the year that did well?
+What genre did most people watch?
 What movies produced the most gross?
 Is there a correlation between how long a movie is run and how it is rated?
+Is the box office success of a film dependent on the company that made it?

 ### Business Problem